Arena of Valor: Game modes

 There are various game modes in Arena of Valor, with "5v5" most commonly referred to as Grand Battle or Ranked Match, played on the Antaris Battlefield and being the most popular.
 Players compete in these matches which on average last for around 12 – 18 minutes.
-Players aim to destroy enemy's turrets on the map and securing objectives such as killing Abyssal Dragon and Dark Slayer, with the victory condition being to destroy the enemy's core.
+Players aim to destroy the enemy's turrets on the map and secure objectives such as killing Abyssal Dragon and Dark Slayer, with the victory condition being to destroy the enemy's core.

-Black City Arena is a 1v1 game mode with only one lane, two brushes at the left and right side of the horizontal battlefield, an HP pot, one tower and one core for blue and red.
+Black City Arena is a 1v1 game mode with only one lane, two brushes at the left and right side of the horizontal battlefield, an HP pot, one tower, and one core for blue and red.
 Shadow Duel is a 3v3 game mode on Flatland Battlefield, using a much smaller map.
-In this version of the game, there is only one turret and a core base for both teams.
-These games are designed to be much quicker, and typically last for 4 – 6 minutes.

 Abyssal Clash is a 5v5 game mode where players are given randomly selected heroes.
 Players may choose to re-roll once and receive a different hero.
 The game map, Abyss Canyon, only has one lane, with two turrets and a core base connected at either end of the lane.
 There are certain restrictions which do not appear in the default 5v5 mode: Items may only be purchased before leaving the base or upon death and hero healing at the team base is disabled.
 There are health regeneration runes that appear next to each turret, which provide heroes with a small regeneration effect.

 Hook Wars is one of the arcade game modes.
 The game map, Treasure Bay, is made up of two large connected vessels.
-Although this game mode is also 5v5, there are no minions, turrets or bases in this mode.
+Although this game mode is also 5v5, there are no minions, turrets, or bases in this mode.
 Each player is able to use a Hook as a special ability, which can grab an enemy on the opposite boat or from long distances.
 Players aim to capture the Control Zone, located at the center of the map, and hold the zone for a certain duration (until the counter reaches 100%).
 The capture rate increases with the number of players standing within the zone.